 If you can answer a question in a specific way (table, graph, or list) that Google feels is more significant than any other answer they can find, you own (temporarily) the top position in the SERPs for that specific question.

 The key word here is specific.

 Determining what question to answer, and how to answer the question, takes some research and persistence, but I feel any effort you put into it will be well worth it.

 Start by examining your website content and the keywords you used on your website pages.
 Determine if you can re-arrange some of that content into an answer form that Google prefers to see (table, graph or list) without disturbing the content significantly.

 Keep reworking the content until you answer what you feel to be a very specific question related to your industry, company or organization.
 It may take a bit of literary massaging to shuffle the words into a concise answer.

-As you develop this content, try searching the questions you come up with and determine if a Featured Snippet already exists for the query.
+As you develop this content, try searching the questions you come up with and determine if a Snippet already exists for the query.
 Continue to do this throughout the process.

 Once you’re satisfied that you’ve answered a question which meets all of Google’s criteria, you should also ensure that you have the correct Schema Markup in place to support the answer you have developed.

 Schema Code and Featured Snippets

 Along with reshaping your content to more directly address Featured Snippets, you should also be including Schema.org on your website to help the search engines better understand the page content you have developed.